 Where to eat in Paris

-Last time when we were in Paris, the food at the restaurants was terrible.
-The big mistake we made is not researching good restaurants.
-We learned our lesson this time and did some research in advance by using Tripadvisor and a huge amount of blog posts.
-A nice feature of Tripadvisor is that you can book a table in advance for a large number of restaurants in Paris.
+It is not easy to find good restaurants in Paris.
+There are a lot of tourist traps unfortunately.
+The big mistake is not researching good restaurants: we love to use TripAdvisor, posts from fellow travel bloggers and Instagram.
+A nice feature of TripAdvisor is that you can book a table in advance for a large number of restaurants in Paris.
 Although this was not always necessary, we wanted to be on the safe side.

 Walking around Paris, you will see a patisserie almost everywhere: they sell the most delicious cakes, cookies and tarts.
 And let us not forget fluffy croissants.
 Make sure to visit the best patisseries in Paris.

-Here are the restaurants we had lunch or dinner during our stay in Paris.
+Here are the restaurants we had lunch or dinner during our stays in Paris.

 This is a very small restaurant, not that far from the Eiffel tower.
 They have a fixed menu of 3 courses for 35 euro and you can choose from a number of dishes for each course.